neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/README.md

 ### Why should I care about accessibility?

-- [ ] Eplain web accessibility (short [a11y](https://en.wikipedia.org/wiki/Numeronym)): `websites, tools and technologies that are designed and developed so that people with disabilities can use them`.
+- [ ] Explain web accessibility (short [a11y](https://en.wikipedia.org/wiki/Numeronym)): `websites, tools and technologies that are designed and developed so that people with disabilities can use them`.
 - [ ] Explain what disabilities that affect interaction/access: `auditory`, `cognitive`, `neurological`, `physical`, `speech`, `visual`
 - [ ] Explain how accessibility `benefits all people`: different screen sizes, changing abilities due to aging, temporary disabilities, situational limitations, slow Internet connection.
 - [ ] Show [this chart from Microsoft](https://user-images.githubusercontent.com/5230863/180420356-992fb11b-8834-47b6-92a6-90ba59dbf93d.png)[^1] to explain how disablities can be very situational.
 - [ ] Explain that a11y is required by law in many situations (e.g. for [public sector bodies in the EU](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016L2102&from=de)).
 - [ ] Access to information and communications technologies, including the Web, is defined as a basic human right in the United Nations Convention on the Rights of Persons with Disabilities ([Source](https://www.un.org/en/webaccessibility/index.shtml)).
 - [ ] Explain that the web is an increasingly important resource (digital government offices, etc.).
-- [ ] Explain that accessibility also improves inclusivity.
+- [ ] Explain that accessibility also improves `inclusivity`.
+- [ ] Explain that it is `unethical to build inaccessible` software.
+  - Sometimes features are inherently inaccessible or the desicion to do something inaccessible was made by others: Sometimes the only accessible/ethical thing *you* can do is `saying no`.
 - [ ] Explain that it increases business potential (better job chances, better hiring chances for employers, SEO, etc.).
 - [ ] You can ask students to watch [this 7 minute video about web accessibility perspectives](https://www.youtube.com/watch?v=3f31oufqFSM).

 ### How to: WCAG, Colors and Semantic HTML

 - [ ] Show the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) (Web Content Accessibility Guidelines) and give a broad overview:
-  - `Color contrast` using this [contrast checker](https://webaim.org/resources/contrastchecker/)
+  - `Color contrast` using this [contrast checker](https://webaim.org/resources/contrastchecker/) (important, take your time here!)
 	- `Keyboard` accessibility (built-in via link, button, etc.)
   - Accessible `Pagelayout` (landmarks, headings, etc.)
   - `Alt` texts for images